top of page

 London, 20 March 2025 Â - A new study released today by UMAS and UCL Energy Institute Shipping and Oceans Research Group shows that poor...

-Effectively promoting the energy transition and contributing to a just and equitable transition
+Effectively promoting the energy transition and contributing to a just and equitable transition - further analysis

 The IMO’s debates are considering modelling architectures, and what parameters might achieve in terms of: GHG reductions Promotion of the...